Skip to content Skip to footer

 Though there are many sewing techniques available (Cross Stitch, Running Stitch, Stem Stitch, and Chain Stitch), I find the Long Stitch to be one of the easiest forms of needlepoint canvas embroidery.

-In the past couple of years, I have had the opportunity of stitching many long stitches embroidered wall hangings that continue to add beauty and character to my living abode.
+In the past couple of years, I have had the opportunity to stitch many long stitches, embroidered wall hangings that continue to add beauty and character to my living abode.
 Though the process is tedious and time-consuming, it has been an immensely fulfilling, rewarding, and learning experience.

 As much as I like selecting new and uncommon embroidery patterns, occasionally, I end up choosing a design that is exceptionally pretty but overwhelmingly complex.
-Often, it’s only when I begin working on the design, do I truly realize its complexity and level of difficulty.
+Often, it’s only when I begin working on the design that I truly realize its complexity and level of difficulty.

-Stopping midway and giving up is an easy choice as I can always find another design.
-But having the determination to continue and finish what I have begun has always turned out to be the right choice.
+Stopping midway and giving up is an easy choice, as I can always find another design.
+But having the determination to continue and finish what I have begun has always been the right choice.

 In fact, I’ve done some of my best handiwork when I’ve had the drive to complete what I’ve started and the perseverance to move past self-doubt.